 LaunchPad Fellowship Ignites Social Impact Startup Growth

 Participants of the recently completed Fall 2020 LaunchPad Fellowship achieved impressive results both in terms of advancing their startups and growing their entrepreneurial skill set.
 Motivated by a desire to creatively problem-solve and have a positive impact on society, this cohort focused on advancing social impact student startups.
 Over the course of eight short weeks this past November to December, these 40 student teams worked towards their self-determined goals, received mentorship from Blackstone and Techstars executives, and benefited from informative workshops and content provided by LaunchPad partner Future Founders.
-Future Founders also led the recruitment and selection of the cohort, and participants received $5,000 in non-dilutive grant funding from Future Founders to support their time working on advancing their startup companies.
+Future Founders also led the recruitment and selection of the cohort, and participants received a $5,000 stipend from Future Founders to support their time working on advancing their startup companies.

 Similar to results from the first Fellowship cohort from the summer of 2020, a majority of students (75%) met their self-determined goals and 89% would recommend the program to a friend or colleague.